watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS student guide - Cloud-native applications.md

 _Kubernetes Architecture_

->**NOTE**: This diagram is an illustration of the Kubernetes topology, illustrating the master nodes managed by Azure, and the agent nodes where Customers can integrate and deploy applications.
+>**Note**: This diagram is an illustration of the Kubernetes topology, illustrating the master nodes managed by Azure, and the agent nodes where Customers can integrate and deploy applications.

 ![A diagram of Azure Kubernetes Service managed components with master and agent nodes.](media/azure-kubernetes-components.png)